 The primary goal of this workshop continues to be promoting early career scientists by providing an environment that allows for unpublished data to be shared without the fear of being “scooped”.
 Many productive collaborations have directly arisen from this workshop and we are determined to continue to foster a collaborative environment, thereby driving science forward, in the upcoming workshops.
 Approximately 150 participants will be selected to attend the meeting based solely on the quality of their submitted abstract and the vast majority of participants will present their data through oral presentation.
 The EWCD is highly international in nature, drawing in participants from all corners of the globe.
 Moreover, the isolated location of the meeting promotes further interactions beyond the lecture hall during mealtimes and in the evening.
 A rather unique aspect of the EWCD is that even leading researchers are selected to attend based on their abstract and must pay their own attendance and registration costs.
 Nevertheless, attesting to the cutting-edge science presented, the meeting continues to attract many leaders in the fields of cell death, inflammation, infection and cancer.

-The organization of this meeting is done wholly on a voluntary basis and all costs are recuperated by the registration fee of about 500€.
+The organization of this meeting is done wholly on a voluntary basis and all costs including accommodation in a double room and meals are included in the registration fee.

-The 11th EWCD meeting is organised by Stephen Tait (The Beatson Institute, UK), Lynn Wong (University of Zurich, Switzerland), Mads Gyrd-Hansen (University of Oxford, UK), Michael Hahne (CNRS Montpellier, France)
+Simone di Franco (University of Palermo), Ana-Jesus Garcia-Saez (University of Tübingen), Stephen Tait (The Beatson Institute, UK), Lynn Wong (University of Zurich, Switzerland), Mads Gyrd-Hansen (University of Oxford, UK), Michael Hahne (CNRS Montpellier, France)